You can create beautiful designs using a plastic bag and a paint roller. I've used this technique many times with great success.

 You can join the do-it-yourselfers taking on faux and decorative painting.
 No longer do you need to feel limited to a single color on the wall, inside or outside!
-In this article, I take you through eight easy steps to making a fabulous dynamic effect with two colors of paint, a roller, and a plastic bag.
+In this article, I take you through eight easy steps to making a fabulous, dynamic effect with two colors of paint, a roller, and a plastic bag.

-1. Choosing Colors
+1. Choose Two Complementary Colors

 2. Glazed or Unglazed

 Decide if you want to use a glaze or not.
 A glaze provides a wispy, watery cloud effect, as seen above.
-No glaze creates bold splashes that cover up the bottom-coat, like the outdoor column.
+No glaze creates bold splashes that cover up the bottom coat, like the outdoor column.
 Some paint stores will pre-mix the glaze and paint for you.
 (While convenient and economical, this does prevent you from playing with the amount of glaze you want to add to get your perfect effect.)
-If you use glaze, use it with the top-coat only.
+If you use glaze, use it with the top coat only.

 3. Materials You'll Need

 Purchase and gather the following:

 - 1 roller pad (the right nap for your type of wall.
 A thin nap for flat walls, a thicker nap for textured walls)